exwm/yt_clipper/readme.md

 ### Clipper Script Tips

-1. The clipper script skips regenerating any existing webms.
-This makes it easy to delete webms you want regenerated and by rerunning the script.
+1. The `clipper script` skips regenerating any existing webms.
+   1. This makes it easy to delete webms you want regenerated and by rerunning the script.
+   2. Use this to work incrementally, saving markers data, starting a batch encode, continuing to mark up, overwriting the markers data, and then rerunning the encoding.

 ### Quality and CRF Tips